as7erism/rusty-robots/README.md

 # rusty robots

-backend server implementation of [ricochet robots](https://en.wikipedia.org/wiki/Ricochet_Robots) written in rust bundled with a svelte frontend
+backend server implementation of [ricochet robots](https://en.wikipedia.org/wiki/Ricochet_Robots) written in rust bundled with a svelte frontend. in (very) early stages of development.

 ## development